apache/cordova-docs/docs/en/edge/cordova/storage/sqltransaction/sqltransaction.md

 Details
 -------

-When you call a Database objects transaction method it's callback methods will be called with a SQLTransaction object.
+When you call a Database objects transaction method, its callback methods is called with a SQLTransaction object.
 The user can build up a database transaction by calling the executeSql method multiple times.

 Supported Platforms
 -------------------